 You’ll arrive at basecamp by mid-late afternoon and get settled in.
-Be prepared to notice the effects of high altitude, like a headache, dizziness or shortness of breath.
+Be prepared to notice a little altitude sickness.
+Some effects of high altitude include a headache, dizziness or shortness of breath.
 As long as you drink enough water, you should be fine, but everyone reacts differently so it’s good to be prepared.

 And this isn’t the end of the hike (unless you want it to be!)…

 Hiking Volcan Fuego

 If you’re feeling up for the challenge—weather and visibility permitting—you can make the additional trek to summit Volcan Fuego for sunset.

 The additional hike may cost extra depending on your tour company (mine was an additional Q200 / around $26), but it was totally worth it!

 Though this was easily the most challenging part of my trek, both physically and mentally, I would highly recommend you make the effort if you’re not feeling too depleted from the accent to basecamp.